 I took a look at my other cross body bags to make sure I understood how the strap was put together.
 I needed the strap to be adjustable, sometimes I need to wear it on one shoulder (when carrying multiple bags I like it to go on my shoulder so I don’t have straps crossing me every which way, not so flattering).
 And that’s just me, I like to make things as useful as possible so adjustable it had to be!
 I found a very plain strap adjuster, yes that’s its actual name, imagine something named for what it really is…

 Thread it onto the strap like so: making sure the side you want to show is on the top in this photo.

 Folding under the last 1/4 inch, hold it so that it folds back on itself just like this:

 After stitching shown below (forgot to take a picture during).
 I stitched the same distance from the bottom edge as I did when making the strap and then added two more lines of stitching to secure it.
-Same stance apart to make it look nice, make sure you are keeping the edges lined up and catching the folded under 1/4 inch.
+Continue stitching keeping the edges lined up and catching the folded under 1/4 inch.
 Doing the first end is a little bit easier, you don’t have to touch the bag yet.

-Now it is time to place the new strap on the bag.
-Be very careful to do it right, see how the free end of the strap is looped through one side of the purse.
+Now it is time to place the new strap on the bag you are converting.
+Notice how the free end of the strap is looped through one side of the purse.
 I put the adjuster towards the back of the purse in relation to how I was going to wear the bag.
-I am right handed and I like to have the bag on my right side so it rests on my left shoulder.
-It is handy to have the little key pocket on the outside, so keep things like that in mind when putting the strap on.
+I like to have the bag on my right side so it rests on my left shoulder, I’m right handed.
+It is convenient to have the little key pocket on the outside, so keep things like that in mind when putting the strap on.

 Here is how the strap went onto the other side.
 No twists or flips or anything to make it uncomfortable.